faultyagatha/go/concurrency/concurrency.md

 - threads have unique context and shared context
 - when switching from 1 thread to 2 thread in 1 process, context switch happens much faster

+### Multithreading Paradigms

+1. `Shared memory and locks` is a traditional model (C++, C, Java)

+2. `Communicating Sequential Processes` is a message-passing model that works by communicating data between goroutines instead of locking data to synchronise access.

+- key concept is a `process`
+- code inside the process in sequential
+- at some point in time that code can start another process
+- these processes communicate with each other
+- CSP promotes the `message-passing` paradigm of comminication -->

+Go uses the `message-passing` paradigm of comminication using the concept of channels.

 ## Goroutines

 > `Goroutine` is a thread in Go